 The reserve was previously part of a larger area established as a Controlled Hunting Area

-The fauna is similiar to Queen Elizabeth National Park with mammals including: hippopotamus Hippopotamus amphibius, lion Panthera leo, leopard Panthera pardus, elephant Loxodonta africana, buffalo Syncerus caffer, and a variety of antelope and other small ungulates.
+The fauna is similar to Queen Elizabeth National Park with mammals including hippopotamus Hippopotamus amphibius, lion Panthera leo, leopard Panthera pardus, elephant Loxodonta africana, buffalo Syncerus caffer, and a variety of antelope and other small ungulates.
 Waterbirds feature prominently in the avifauna including occasional visits by lesser flamingo Phoeniconaias minor.

 The reserve forms a buffer zone for animals moving out of Queen Elizabeth National Park.
 No zoning exists within the reserve.